 The Berries

 When I arrived at the Berry’s home I was a bit apprehensive.
-I was a teenager and my history with teachers, retired or otherwise, was not always stellar.
+I was inexperienced. a teenager, and my history with teachers, retired or otherwise, was not always stellar.
 I couldn’t have been more mistaken.
 In short order I was sitting at the Berry’s kitchen table drinking ice tea and talking photography.
 To my amazement he had steered the conversation away from his work and onto mine.

 Eventually we got back on topic and talked about his work.
 He shot pictures out his kitchen window of the birds that visited his feeder.
 He had a modest collection of camera equipment that he made the most of with his photography.
 He explained how he used his wife’s old purses as camera bags.
 What?
 It was at this point that I subtlety pushed the two “just in case” bags full of camera equipment under the table and out of sight.